juliuscanute/qr_code_scanner/README.md

 # SDK
-Requires at least SDK 21 (Android 5.0).
+Requires at least SDK 20.
 Requires at least iOS 8.

 # TODOs